Q: How do I set the water flow or how much water is needed?

 A: Yes.
 It is important to use the proper power level.
 Operating within the correct power level range assures optimal tip vibration (amplitude) for efficient performance during application.
 Some tips may break when the recommended power setting is exceeded.
-Rule of thumb is the thinner the tip the lower the power setting.
-NEWTRON™ tips feature a unique color-coded system (CCS) to match recommended power settings for each application.
+The rule of thumb is the thinner the tip the lower the power setting.
+NEWTRON™ tips feature a unique colour-coded system (CCS) to match recommended power settings for each application.

 Green: Low power for subgingival scaling, root-planing, perio and implant maintenance